dfelinto/blender-manual/manual/interface/controls/buttons/eyedropper.rst

 Objects/Object-Data
-   This is used with object buttons (such as parent, constraints or modifiers) to select an object from the 3D Viewport or Outliner.
+   This is used with object buttons (such as parent, constraints or modifiers) to select an object from the 3D Viewport or Outliner, rather than having to select it from a dropdown.

 Camera Depth
    Number fields effecting distance can also use the eyedropper.